-With the MacBook Pro 16-inch (2021), Apple has made a premium portable that can’t be beat.
+With the MacBook Pro 16-inch (2021), Apple made a premium portable that can’t be beat.
 Released along with its smaller counterpart, the MacBook Pro 14-inch (2021), in October of 2021, this exceptional machine has redefined what a professional notebook is capable of.
 Not only is the successor to 2019’s 16-inch MacBook Pro a complete redesign, but it also gets an incredible boost in power and adds some fantastic new features as well.
+Since its launch, Apple has released a new version, and you can find out our thoughts on that in our MacBook Pro 16-inch (2023) review.

 If portability is a priority for your notebook needs, take a look at our in-depth MacBook Pro 14-inch (2021) review since that will most likely fit your needs better.
 But, if more screen real estate and longer battery life take precedence, then read on to see if the MacBook Pro 16-inch (2021) is the one for you.